-A new commentary on the Epistle of Jude and the Second Epistle of Peter, examining the message of the letters from the perspective of the postcolonial, global Church.
+A commentary on the Epistles of Jude and 2 Peter, examining the message of the letters from the perspective of the postcolonial, global Church.

 Series: New Covenant Commentary